 Do use a double rinse or grate in the bottom of your bucket to get the dirt and grime off the mitt.

 You could even opt for using an air blower for car drying which could save you time cleaning your car, this is a great tool when wanting to cheat the drying process!

 With the help of these tips, detailing your car should be a breeze.
 Now, get out there to enjoy the fresh air and a freshly cleaned vehicle.

 Do you have any car detailing tips?
 Let us know in the comments!

 The time change doesn’t just mean that you lost an hour of sleep.
-It also signifies something else very important: Spring is almost upon us.
+It also signifies something else very important: Spring is almost upon us with that some people are looking to go to Green Facilities or somewhere similar to help with their spring cleaning.
 It’s time for that annual spring cleaning–inside and out.
 Check out our website for our top three most popular services for readying your home for spring.